Keep reading to learn how to encourage your IT team to be proactive with the right strategy and tools.

 Key takeaways

 The key is to find the right balance between being reactive and proactive.
 There will always be incoming tickets about issues that users run into and that you can’t prevent.
-But there are also some other aspects that you can anticipate by making your IT structure harder and implementing some of the strategies we have described in this article.
-This way, you’ll be able to identify issues early on, solve them correctly and prevent them from happening again.
+However, you can anticipate some other aspects by implementing the strategies described in this article.

 To boost your service and implement proactive IT support with InvGate Asset Management and InvGate Service Management, ask for a 30-day free trial!